mohammedyh/github-profile-cli/README.md

-# Node Git-Info
+# GitHub Profile CLI

 A simple CLI for displaying your GitHub profile information and repository list.
-Built with Node, Inquirer and Picocolors.
+Built with Node.js, Inquirer.js and Picocolors.

 ## Screenshots